 In accordance with the ACCME Standards for Integrity and Independence in Accredited Continuing Education, planning committees, moderators, faculty, and all others in control of the educational content of the continuing education activity must disclose all financial relationships with ineligible companies that they may have had within the past 24 months.
 If an individual refuses to disclose financial relationships, they will be disqualified from being a part of the planning and implementation of the activity.
 Owners and/or employees of an ineligible company with business lines or products relating to the content of the activity will not be permitted to participate in the planning or execution of any accredited program.
 All listed relevant financial relationships with ineligible companies for individuals in control of content have been mitigated.

-The American College of Nutrition is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
+The American Nutrition Association is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The American College of Nutrition designates this internet enduring material for a maximum of 40 AMA PRA Category 1 Credit(s)™.
+The American Nutrition Association designates this enduring material for a maximum of 40 AMA PRA Category 1 Credit(s)™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 The Board for Certification of Nutrition Specialists designates this activity for a maximum of 40 Continuing Education credits for Certified Nutrition Specialists.